Our Brand New Signs Will Guide Your Way…

 So what details are necessary for us to calculate management fees?
 Well, here are the four key factors we consider in determining… How Much Property Management Costs

-The FIRST thing we ask to see is a rent roll.
-This tells how many tenants are in place and their monthly rent.
+The FIRST thing we ask for is a rent roll.
+This tells us how many tenants are in place and their monthly rent.

 Rental rates are critical because base management fees are calculated either as percentage of total monthly rent, or as a flat monthly fee.